 2.)
 An apology requires that you try your hardest to avoid repeating the behavior that you apologized for.
 Put a sincere effort to ensure that there isn’t a repeat performance.
-For example, apologizing for canceling plans last minute, then next time you try to get together you cancel on them again.
+For example, apologize for canceling plans last minute, then try to get together next time, and then cancel on them again.
 This is a repeat performance.

 3.)
 An apology needs to be followed by corrective action.
 For example, if your

 friend says they paid for the last few lunches, apologize and tell your

 friend you will make it up to them and pay for the next few.